 D-level courses provide opportunities for more sophisticated study and are founded on discussion-based learning, and they require some independent work on the part of the student.
 These courses are generally restricted in enrolment and focus on seminar discussion.
+You need to complete any two C-level courses in English before taking a D-level.

 If you are pursuing an English Specialist or Major, you will need to take one or more D-level courses to graduate.
 You shouldn't necessarily wait until your fourth year of study to embark on a D-level -- you might be ready earlier, especially if you have taken a C-level course in a similar topic or thread.